eX-Mech/mechthesis/README.md

 MechThesis
 ==========

-'Jacopo Canton, Nicolo` Fabbiane (in alphabetical order) December, 2015'
+Jacopo Canton, Nicolo` Fabbiane (in alphabetical order) December, 2015

 This template is meant for PhD and Licentiate thesis at KTH Mechanics.